-This factsheet explores what employee voice means and the different perspectives and purposes of voice initiatives in an organisation.
+This factsheet explores what employee voice means and its different perspectives and purposes in an organisation.
 It looks at the changing nature of voice and influence in the employment relationship, and mechanisms for representative participation.
 It also examines whistleblowing and how employers can create an environment in which individuals feel safe to speak up.

 What is employee voice?

-In our Alternative forms of workplace voice report, we define employee voice as ‘the ability of employees to express their views, opinions, concerns and suggestions, and for these to influence decisions at work’.
+There is no single understanding of employee voice.
+In our Talking about voice reports, we use Dromey’s definition: ‘the ability of employees to express their views, opinions, concerns and suggestions, and for these to influence decisions at work’.
 To enable a genuine two-way communication between employers and their people, it’s important that managers listen to and act on employee voice.
 With calls for greater transparency in organisations following numerous public scandals, voice is crucial in keeping organisations honest.
 It’s also fundamental to ensuring job quality in the context of changing working practices.
 Valuing people is a core behaviour in our new Profession Map as ensuring individuals’ views are heard is key for people professionals.

 Employees can have their say through individual and collective channels, by speaking directly to management or indirectly through representatives.
-Voice can be formally expressed, for example through suggestion schemes and attitude surveys, as well as informally such as in team meetings and workplace social media.
+Voice can be formally expressed, for example through suggestion schemes and attitude surveys, as well as informally such as in team meetings or through intranets and online platforms.
 Effective voice is unlikely to result from any one single initiative and should involve complementary channels and be supported by leaders.

 According to management literature, there are two main purposes of voice: